 |Breakfast||Breakfast occurred between 6 and 7am and people took their time over it.
-A lord may typically have had white bread; three meat dishes; three fish dishes (more fish on a saint's day) and drunk wine or ale.||A peasant would eat their breakfast at sunrise.
-It would normally be dark bread (most likely made from rye) with a drink of ale.|
+A lord may typically have had white bread, three meat dishes three fish dishes (more fish on a saint's day) and would have drunk wine or ale.||A peasant would eat their breakfast at sunrise and it would normally consist of dark bread (usually made from rye) with a drink of ale.|

 |Dinner||Dinner was between 11am and 2pm.
-Lords would normally have three courses but each one may have had another four to six courses in it!
+Lords would normally have three courses but each one may have had another four to six courses in it.
 Meat and fish would be available with wine and ale.
-Only the small parts of the dishes would probably be eaten and the remainder thrown away, however the lord's kitchen workers and servants could have the opportunity to take food for themselves if the lord didn’t know about it!||Dinner for the poor was known as a "ploughman's lunch" because peasants would eat it out in the fields where they worked.
+Only the small amounts of the dishes would probably be eaten and the remainder thrown away.
+However, the lord's kitchen workers and servants could have the opportunity to take food for themselves if the lord didn’t know about it.||Dinner for the poor was known as a "ploughman's lunch" because peasants would eat it out in the fields where they worked.
 This meal would typically be dark bread and cheese and possibly some meat along with a flask of ale.
-Peasants would have their dinner about 11am to midday|
+Peasants would have their dinner between about 11am to midday|

-|Supper||Supper for the rich was eaten during 6 and 7pm.
-It would look a lot like the dinner but have dishes which were a little more unusual - pigeon pie, woodcock and sturgeon.
-There would also be wine and ale to drink.||Peasants would have their supper near sunset, so obviously it would change times depending on the seasons.
+|Supper||Supper for the rich was eaten between 6 and 7pm.
+It would look a lot like the dinner but it would include dishes that were a little more unusual, such as pigeon pie, woodcock and sturgeon.
+There would also be wine and ale to drink.||Peasants would have their supper near sunset, so the time of day would change depending on the seasons.
 Vegetable pottage would be a family’s staple meal and maybe some meat or fish too.
 They would also have bread and drink ale.|

 See also: Medieval Towns